defineimpossible/django-rest-batteries/README.md

 ## Action-based serializers for ViewSets

-Each of your actions can have a separate serializer:
+Each action can have a separate serializer:

 ```python
 from rest_batteries.mixins import RetrieveModelMixin, ListModelMixin